tamanna-tania/ATMManagementSystem/README.md

 # ATMManagementSystem
- It is a MVC project using ASP.Net,Html
+ It is an MVC project using ASP.Net,Html